Find Trade Colleges

 Types of Geothermal Technician

-There were about 175,800 jobs for Geothermal Technician in 2016 (in the United States).
+In 2016, there was an estimated number of 175,800 jobs in the United States for Geothermal Technician.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 14,500 new jobs for Geothermal Technician by 2026.
 There will be an estimated 18,700 positions for Geothermal Technician per year.

 undefined